artur-ciocanu/launch.en/help/extension-dev/submit/access.md

 ---
 title: Grant User Access
-description: Set up your team members' user accounts and permissions for Adobe Experience Platform Data Collection tags.
+description: Set up your team members' user accounts and permissions for tags in Adobe Experience Platform.
 exl-id: eae1df66-ce22-44fe-a256-c8acda0b19b9
 ---
 # Grant user access

 Before you get started with your extension_package, you need to set up your team members with user accounts and permissions.
 This is accomplished in the [Adobe Admin Console](https://adminconsole.adobe.com/).

-This document provides steps for granting access to Adobe Experience Platform Data Collection tags through the Admin Console.
+This document provides steps for granting access to tags in Adobe Experience Platform through Admin Console.

 ## Prerequisites